Short-Term Scholar: Category Details

 The Short-Term Scholar Category

-The J-1 Exchange Visitor visa was created to accommodate several different types of visits to the U.S. Ohio has permission to issue visa paperwork for a number of different categories.
+The J-1 Exchange Visitor non-immigrant visa was created for individuals approved to participate in exchange programs in the United States.
+Ohio University has permission to issue visa paperwork for a number of exchange visitor categories.
 The Short-Term Scholar category is generally used for short visits to the university for the purposes of academic exchange and collaboration.

 The following are some of the details of this category.